Connect with us

 This article will take a deep dive into the Importance of Kolanut in Ìgbò culture and religion and trace the ontology surrounding its reverence amongst the Ndi Ìgbò

 It’ll be pointless to discuss the importance of this fruit to the Ìgbò people without examining the origin.
 Kola nut is a popular fruit respected by the Ìgbò people of the southern region of Nigeria.
 The Ìgbò cosmology has a long trail of how the Kola nut grew to such importance to time immemorial.
-Ndi Ìgbò view the kola nut as the king of other fruits (Oji bu eze).
+Ndi Ìgbò views the kola nut as the king of other fruits (Oji bu eze).
 Kola nut in the Ìgbò Language is called ỌJIOmenala Jikọtara Ìgbò, which loosely translates as a culture that unites the Ìgbò.

-The Ìgbò myth has it that in the olden days when the spirits (mmụọ) still communed with the humans (ndi mmadu); there was a spirit-hero that was admired by a lot of women because of his physical strength in wrestling.
+The Ìgbò myth has it that in the olden days when the spirits (mmụọ) still communed with the humans (ndi mmadu); there was a spirit hero who was admired by a lot of women because of his physical strength in wrestling.
 He was undefeated by both the humans and the spirits.
 The name of the spirit was Aji Ike Ugburuoba.
 One of the women, Ugo Onobo, was so obsessed and madly in love with him that she eloped with Ajị Ike to his spirit home located at the bank of the Cross River at Okwuruike.

-He asked them to use the chalk to welcome their guest as he had done, and also to plant the coconut and when it yields fruit, they should take one, break it into four parts and leave it broken on the road.
+He asked them to use the chalk to welcome their guest as he had done and also to plant the coconut and when it yields fruit, they should take one, break it into four parts, and leave it broken on the road.
 By so doing, they have offered him (Ajị Ike) his share of it, and they can now eat the rest and the subsequent ones.

 He also told them to do the same with the kola nut and after harvest, they should break the pod, pick one of its seeds with four divisions, these they shall hold in their left hand, cast with a statement of thanks and in so doing, they have given him his share.
 Then, they could break and share the rest with their guests.
 They would also present kola nut as dowry during marriages as he had done to their sister.
 Although Ajị Ike withdrew the baby through a miscarriage on the Ndele Bridge, on their journey home, the two brothers performed the rituals as Ajị Ike had directed.